samanthapoth/CS-3980_MidtermProject/README.md

 ## 4. Using the App

-To run the app, activate your virtual environment in you IDE as shown in #1 above.
-After that, navigate using the 'cd' command to the folder where your project is stored.
+To run the app, install the requirements in requirements.txt as shown above.
+After that, navigate using the 'cd' command to the folder where this project is stored.
 Then, paste the following command in your terminal:

 uvicorn main:app --port 8000 --reload